Kees1958/uBol-stripped/PRIVACY.md

 When you toggle filtering on or off for a site from the extension's popup, the extension updates the set of active DNR rules for that domain.
 Nothing is sent anywhere.

-The "Dynamic DNR filtering" panel works the same way: while it's open, it lists the third-party connections the current tab makes and lets you block or allow specific ones, per site.
-That per-site list is the same kind of local, on-device state as the per-site filtering toggle above and is never transmitted anywhere.
+The "uBO dynamic filtering" panel works the same way: while it's open, it lists the third-party connections the current tab makes and lets you block or allow specific ones, per site.
+That per-site list is the same kind of local, on-device state as the per-site filtering toggle above — see Data Storage below — and is never transmitted anywhere.

 Third-Party Services
 uBlock Stripped does not use any third-party analytics, tracking, or advertising services.
 Filter lists are retrieved from GitHub.
 All other processing happens locally within your browser using Chrome's built-in extension APIs.